Centre for Forensic Neuroscience

 Preparing for a Disclosure Polygraph Examination

-A disclosure-focused examination is usually most useful when the examinee has already prepared a clear written disclosure or summary of the relevant behaviour.
+A disclosure examination is most effective when the examinee has prepared a structured written disclosure document or clear summary of past behaviour.
+Before the appointment, it is helpful to establish:

-• the relationship boundaries or behaviours at issue;
+• the specific relationship boundaries or behaviours at issue;

-• any pornography, online activity, contact, messaging, or in-person behaviour that needs to be addressed;
+• any pornography, online activity, messaging, contact, or in-person conduct requiring evaluation;

-• whether a therapist, solicitor, or other professional is involved;
+• whether a therapist or supporting professional is coordinating the disclosure;

 Who This Service May Help

-• Couples working through disclosure after betrayal or hidden behaviour
+• Couples working through formal disclosure after betrayal trauma or hidden behaviour

-• Partners seeking clarity around agreed relationship boundaries
+• Partners seeking objective clarity regarding agreed relationship boundaries

 • Legal or safeguarding professionals requiring a carefully scoped private examination